-The Tobacco Transformation Index™ works to accelerate the reduction of the harm caused by tobacco use.
+The Tobacco Transformation Index® works to accelerate the reduction of the harm caused by tobacco use.
+It is predicated on the forces of competition, differentiation, and constructive engagement.

 Although there has been significant effort at multilateral and national levels over many decades to materially reduce overall harm, tobacco use remains stubbornly high.
 Moreover, new scientific research notwithstanding, harm reduction is strikingly low.